Code-Institute-Submissions/ci-milestone-project1/README.md

 - [W3C CSS Validator](https://jigsaw.w3.org/css-validator/)

 1. Navigation bar:
 - Click on the company icon: it scrolls back to the home section
-  - Click on each icon, each icon scrolls up/down to take user to the specified section
+- Click on each icon, each icon scrolls up/down to take users to the specified section
 - The navigation bar converts into a "hamburger menu" when the screen reaches to smaller size or mobile size
-  - "Hambrger menu": click on each item will bring you to the specified section of the site and the menu automatically collapses.
+- "Hambrger menu": click on each item to ensure that it brings users to the specified section of the site and the menu automatically collapses

+2. Subscription form at Workshop section and Enquiries form at Contact Us section:
+- Try to submit the empty form and make sure that an error message about the required fields appears
+- Try to submit the form with an invalid input/email address (such as 22222 and norman"gmail.com) and ensure that a relevant error message appears
+- Try to submit the form with all the valid inputs and confirm that a success message appears

 ### Browsers and devices